ShivangMishra/game-of-life/README.md

-# Game of Life simulation beginner project in Reactjs
+# Game of Life simulation project in Reactjs

 <h3>Conway's Game of Life simulation</h3>